TravisWheelerLab/bagel/harness/README.md

 psss-benchmark needle.txt haystack.txt
 ```

-## Workflow
+## Runner API

+A runner is just something that knows how to run a benchmark container
+(described above) with appropriate input and collect the output.
+Our initial
+runner will be implemented as a Nextflow workflow, but there is no reason that
+there couldn't be others.
+For very simple cases, even a shell script would
+suffice.

-There is a generic Nextflow script, defined in `workflow.nf` that can run these
+The default runner, a Nextflow script, is defined in `workflow.nf`.
-Docker images.

 ## Example